-Hospital Administrator Concludes Brilliant Career
+Hospital Administrator Concludes Brilliant Carcer

-BACK IN 1936 Ruth Black, then a secretary at the newly-opened Ontario Hospital farm, was far too busy absorbing myriad details of a new job to contemplate either future or career.
-Today, as she prepared to retire as Lakehead to retire as Lakehead Psychiatric Hospital's assistant administrator, Miss Black remains too intent on her present workload to give surious consideration to the future.
-"I have a commitment not to become committed."
-Is her standard reply to any query regarding the days following regarding the days longers to December 31.
+BACK IN 1936 Ruth Black, BACK IN 1936 from Discs, then a secretary at the newly-opened Outario Hospital farm, was (ar too busy absorbing myriad details of a new job to contemplate either future or carser.
+Today, as she prepared to retire as Lakehaad to retire as Lakehead Psychiatric Hospital's assistant administrator, Mixs Bleck remains too intent on her present workload to give surious onsideration to the future.